-This course introduces students to the front office administrative responsibilities in a medical office.
-Students will develop competency in communication skills, appointment scheduling, telephone techniques, recording and filing medical records, processing mail, billing and collection procedures, banking services, and accounting and bookkeeping procedures.
-Medical transcription will also be introduced.
+This course introduces students to the administrative procedures performed in a health care facility.
+Appointment scheduling, medical records management, telephone management, billing and collection procedures, banking services, and accounting and bookkeeping procedures will be addressed.

-AH 116 Interpersonal and Professional Skills in the Health Care Setting attributes and values will be discussed through the use of case studies and role playing.
+AH 116 Interpersonal and Professional Skills in the Health Care Setting

+This course introduces students to communication theories, modes of communication and factors that influence communication when interacting with patients, coworkers and other health care personnel.
+Therapeutic techniques, such as active listening and conflict resolution, as well as core professional attributes and values will be discussed through the use of case studies and role playing.
 The legal and ethical components associated with interpersonal communication in the health care setting will also be addressed.
 Strategies for job search and retention in the health care environment as well as for professional and personal growth will be explored.
-Fulfills American/Global Diversity requirement.